 expected to prepare their own meals and do camp chores.

-who do not require a guide by their side at all times in the field.
+do not require a guide by their side at all times in the field.
 With

-this package, the guide will split up his time amongst the group of
+this package, the guide will split up his time amongst the group of 4

-and meals will be provided.
-Bring a pack frame to assist in the
+meals will be provided.
+Bring a pack frame to assist in the work.

 Each pair of hunters is accompanied by a full time

 ambush on your caribou and once your caribou is harvested he will look

 after all the chores of quartering, deboning, caping and packing it out

 for you.
 A pack frame is not necessary for this package.
+Food and cook

 All 8-day packages, 6 hunting, include roundtrip

-air from Montreal to Schefferville, licenses, taxes, parking and shuttle
+to Schefferville, one caribou license, taxes, parking and shuttle

-camp, boat and motor, meat boxes, English speaking guides,
+flights to camp, boat and motor, meat boxes, English speaking guides,

-emergency satellite phone communication, and cold storage in Schefferville.
+emergency satellite phone communication, and cold storage in

 The outfitter gives a $1,000 discount to students